rothsandro/eleventy-notes/Features/Dynamic Content/Queries.md

 ];
 ```

-## Offset and Limit
+### Offset and Limit

-The `offset` and `limit` properties allow you to limit the number of items in the data collection.
+The `offset` and `limit` properties allow you to limit the number of items returned by the query.

 ```yml
 myQuery: